 We hope this post has made you a bit more comfortable pairing some Mexican food with wine.
 There is no reason for all you winos to be afraid to head out to your favorite Mexican place anymore.
 You can go out again!
 Praise the Lord!
 Anyway, don’t feel odd showing up to that taco stand with a bottle under your arm.
 You may get some looks, but be brave.
 Do a shot of reposado first if necessary.
 Show people that Mexican food isn’t only for drinks that have a lime hanging off the glass.

 TIP: Don’t even mention corkage.
 What people don’t know won’t hurt them.

-to get all the latest cheap wine reviews and wine stories from Wine Welfare!
+Remember to subscribe to get all the latest cheap wine reviews and wine stories from Wine Welfare!